alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 cf set-space-role ana@example.com acme test SpaceDeveloper
 ```

-Refer to the [Cloud Foundry reference guide on `cf set-space-role`](https://cli.cloudfoundry.org/en-US/cf/set-space-role.html) for a complete list of roles.
+Refer to the [Cloud Foundry reference guide on `cf set-space-role`](https://cli.cloudfoundry.org/en-US/cf/set-space-role.html) [external link] for a complete list of roles.

 ### Remove users from a space

-When a team member leaves or stops working on a project, the org manager must revoke that team member’s access rights.
+When a team member leaves or stops working on a project, the org manager should revoke that team member’s access rights.

-The org manager can use the GOV.UK PaaS admin tool to remove all of the team member’s user roles within the team’s spaces:
+The org manager can use the GOV.UK PaaS admin tool to remove all of the team member’s user roles within the team’s spaces.

 1. Sign into the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk/).
 1. Select the appropriate org.